Mandatory registration transition pathway

 From 1 July 2026, the NDIS Commission will update relevant registration certificates with a new certificate of registration that includes '0138 Assistance with supported independent living'.

-From 1 July 2026, providers must comply with the new supported independent living (SIL) Practice Standards to remain registered.
+From 1 July 2026, providers must comply with the new supported independent living Practice Standards to remain registered.
 They will be audited against the new Practice Standards at the next audit after this registration.

 If the application for registration is not approved, the provider cannot deliver supported independent living (SIL).